cure53/DOMPurify/README.md

 It's also very simple to use and get started with.
 DOMPurify was [started in February 2014](https://github.com/cure53/DOMPurify/commit/a630922616927373485e0e787ab19e73e3691b2b) and, meanwhile, has reached version 2.1.0.

-DOMPurify is written in JavaScript and works in all modern browsers (Safari, Opera (15+), Internet Explorer (10+), Edge, Firefox and Chrome - as well as almost anything else using Blink or WebKit).
+DOMPurify is written in JavaScript and works in all modern browsers (Safari (10+), Opera (15+), Internet Explorer (10+), Edge, Firefox and Chrome - as well as almost anything else using Blink or WebKit).
 It doesn't break on MSIE6 or other legacy browsers.
 It either uses [a fall-back](#what-about-older-browsers-like-msie8) or simply does nothing.

 Our automated tests cover [15 different browsers](https://github.com/cure53/DOMPurify/blob/main/test/karma.custom-launchers.config.js#L5) right now, more to come.
 We also cover Node.js v12.0.0 and v13.0.0, running DOMPurify on [jsdom](https://github.com/tmpvar/jsdom).
 Older Node.js versions are known to work as well.